I Love You Again

-I Love You Again is an MGM comedy released in 1940.
+I Love You Again is an MGM screwball comedy released in 1940.
 It was directed by W.S.
 Van Dyke and starred William Powell and Myrna Loy, all three of whom were prominently involved in the Thin Man film series.

 Plot

 In 1940, while on a cruise, stodgy, overly frugal businessman Larry Wilson is hit on the head with an oar while rescuing a drunk "Doc" Ryan from the water.
 He wakes up and remembers that he is actually a suave con man named George Carey.
 George's last memory is of going to place a large bet in 1931.

-When the ship docks at New York, he is met by Kay, whom he discovers is his wife.
+When the ship docks at New York, he is met by Kay, who he discovers is his wife.
 She however is in the process of divorcing him to marry Herbert.
 They go home to the small town of Habersville, Pennsylvania.
 George talks Doc (who is also a con artist) into masquerading as a physician treating him, partly out of curiosity, but mostly because of greed, after seeing the enormous balance in his checking account.
 That turns out to be a dead end (the money is only held in trust for the Community Chest), so he decides to swindle people using his alter ego's sterling reputation.
 He sends for his old crony Duke Sheldon, who plants oil on a lot George owns.

 A complication arises when he falls in love with Kay a second time.
 She however wants nothing further to do with her boring cheapskate of a husband.
 George attempts to win back Kay's affections, while also trying to sell his land to several greedy leading citizens of the town.
 George uses his other persona as a celebrated woodsman to have his troop of Junior Rangers (many of them the sons of local businessmen) stumble upon the oil.
 This gets back to their fathers, who quickly offer to buy the land.

 In the end, wanting to remain with Kay who now loves him as George, he decides to abort the swindle, but Duke will not let him.
 They fight, and George is knocked out by a punch.
 When he comes to, he seems to be Larry once more.
 Duke leaves in disgust, but having hooked the biggest scammer of the citizens in a side deal.
 When Doc muses that one knock on the head reversed the effect of another, Kay, who knows all and wants George back, picks up a vase.
-Before she can bring it down on his head, "Larry" proves that he was only faking to get rid of Duke.
+Before she can bring it down on his head, "Larry" proves that he was only faking to get rid of Duke by cooing like a love-sick dove..